Barry, Vale of Glamorgan: UK parliamentary constituency

-From the 1536 Act of Union, Glamorgan was represented in parliament by one member, elected by the freeholders in the county.
-In 1885, the constituency was split into three with the creation of East Glamorganshire, Mid Glamorganshire and South Glamorganshire.
+From the 1536 Act of Union, Glamorgan was represented in parliament by one member, from the constituency of Glamorganshire, elected by the freeholders in the county.
+In 1885, the constituency was split, with Barry represented by South Glamorganshire.
 The Representation of the People Act 1918 created the Llandaff and Barry constituency.
 Sir William Cope (Conservative) won the 1918 general election.
 Labour regained the seat at the 1929 general election when Charles Ellis Lloyd was returned but two years later lost the seat to the Conservatives' Patrick Munro.

 After Munro's death in 1942 Cyril Lakin won the by-election for the Conservatives.
 Arwyn Lynn Ungoed-Thomas (Labour) won the seat at the 1945 general election.
 The Llandaff and Barry constituency was abolished by the Representation of the People Act 1948. and replaced by the Barry parliamentary constituency.
 This seat was first contested in the 1950 United Kingdom general election when Dorothy Rees (Labour) was elected.
 She lost the seat to Sir Herbert Raymond Gower (Conservative) at the 1951 general election.
 He held the seat until its abolition in 1983.

 It was replaced by the Vale of Glamorgan constituency which Sir Herbert Raymond Gower (Conservative) won at the 1983 general election.
 He remained as MP until his death in 1989.
 At the subsequent by-election the seat was won by John Smith (Labour).
 At the 1992 general election Walter Sweeney (Conservative) won it by only 19 votes.
 That made it the most marginal seat in Britain.
 John Smith won it back at the 1997 general election.
-In the 2010 General election there was a 6.1% swing from labour to conservative.
-This has now handed the seat to Alun Cairns a (Conservative) MP.
+In the 2010 General election there was a 6.1% swing from Labour to Conservative.
+This resulted in the election of Alun Cairns, a Conservative MP who has held the seat until 2024.

-Senedd Cymru – Welsh Parliament
+Senedd (Welsh Parliament)

 Barry is part of the Vale of Glamorgan Senedd constituency and part of the South Wales Central Senedd region.
-Jane Hutt has been the Vale of Glamorgan Assembly member since the inception of the Senedd.
+Jane Hutt of the Welsh Labour Party has been the assembly member since the inception of the Senedd.